First observation of gravitational waves: Astrophysical origin

-During the final 20 milliseconds of the merger, the power of the radiated gravitational waves peaked at about 3.6×10^49 watts or 526dBm – 50 times greater than the combined power of all light radiated by all the stars in the observable universe.
+During the final 20 milliseconds of the merger, the power of the radiated gravitational waves peaked at about 3.6×10^49 watts or 526 dBm – 50 times greater than the combined power of all light radiated by all the stars in the observable universe.
+The amount of this energy that was received by the entire planet Earth was about 36 billion joules, of which only a small amount was absorbed.